-Conditions Leading to Outdoor Slip and Fall Accidents
+Conditions Leading To Outdoor Slip and Fall Accidents

 The winter months can see children and pedestrians slip and fall on icy sidewalks or paths.
-Careless maintenance at a supermarket can cause shoppers to slip and fall in an aisle.
-At the same time, slip and fall accidents are often relatively straightforward in terms of culpability: the finger can be pointed at the owner or possessor of the building or land.
+Careless maintenance at a grocery store or supermarket can cause shoppers to slip and fall in an aisle or walkway.
+At the same time, slip and fall accidents are often relatively straightforward in terms of fault: the finger can be pointed at the owner or possessor of the building or land.

-If you fall because the property owner or the property possessor's premises, and he or she failed to take appropriate precautions or correct a problem that led to the accident, the owner or possessor can usually be held legally responsible for your injuries.
+If you fall because the property owner failed to take care of their premises, they can be held legally responsible for your injuries.
 What follows are some examples of common conditions that lead to slip and fall accidents outdoors.

 Ice or Snow Outside a Building